 You should only need one loan if you qualify for the best interest rate.
 So this will also simplify your finances in that one lender needs to have a check written to them each month.
 Another pro is that bill consolidation loans are also good for getting you out of an adjustable rate product where the cost of financing can increase or change drastically.

 What should I consider before agreeing to a debt consolidation loan?

 You need to verify several things.
 In addition to potentially talking over your situation with a credit counselor, some additional items to consider before taking out debt consolidation loan include the following.

-- Fees charged: Do not select a lender that charges high fees before providing any services.
+Fees charged: Do not select a lender that charges high fees before providing any services.
 This includes everything from origination to pre-payment costs.
 All fees can quickly add up.

 What steps should I take while applying for a debt consolidation loan?

 - Be sure to take a realistic look at the total amount of bills and debt that you owe.
 Review all of your accounts and financial commitments, including car payments, utility bills, medical expenses, etc.